 Important Information Regarding COVID-19

-Our practice strictly adheres to and exceeds the standards for infection control by wearing personal protective gear, using hospital-grade disinfectants, practicing the latest sterilization protocols, utilizing single-use disposable materials, and more.
+Our practice strictly adheres to and exceeds the standards for infection control by wearing personal protective gear, using hospital-grade disinfectants, practicing the up-to-date sterilization protocols, utilizing single-use disposable materials, and more.
 Every effort we have in place is to ensure the safety of our patients and staff.

 We thank you in advance and extend our gratitude for your understanding and cooperation.
-If you have any questions or concerns, please contact our office, and one of our staff members will be more than happy to assist you.
+If you have any questions or concerns, please contact our office and one of our staff members will be more than happy to assist you.

 - Prevention: https://www.cdc.gov/coronavirus/2019-ncov/about/prevention.html